cathoderay/dbl/README.md

 Features
 --------

-- Written in pure Python
+- Written in pure Python + Rust
-  - and currently experimenting with a bit of C++ and Rust for the most performance-critical internals
 - No third-party dependency
 - Suited for key-value data
 - 2 main operations: